2. Muddy road

-This koan teaches us what we perceive as right and wrong is based on our perception of the world and solely exists inside our minds.
+This koan teaches us what we perceive as right and wrong are based on our perception of the world and solely exist inside our minds.
 As Ekido is busy judging the actions Tanzan and determining whether what he did is right or wrong, Ekido becomes trapped in the static past.
 Being a victim of his past, Ekido is unable to enjoy the beauty of the dynamic and fleeting present moment.

 The human condition is not definite or decided and life is unreasonably situational.
-We follow certain rules and laws in life which we believe can help us live better and allow us to segregate wrongdoings from rightdoings.
+We follow certain rules and laws in life which we believe can help us live better and allow us to segregate wrongdoings from right doings.
 Sometimes we can do wrong by doing the right thing, while at other times we can do right by doing what is conventionally wrong.
 Morality is a muddy path just like the one these two monks were walking on.